 The Institute for the Study and Promotion of Race and Culture at Boston College invites you to join us for the Institute's 18th annual national conference in the suburbs of Boston, a city known for its struggles and efforts to address issues of racial and ethnic cultural diversity in U.S. society.
 The Institute was founded in 2000 at Boston College, under the direction of Dr. Janet E. Helms, to promote the assets and address the societal conflicts associated with race and culture in theory and research, mental health practice, education, business, and society at large.
 The Institute solicits, designs, and distributes effective interventions with a proactive, practical focus.
 Each year the Institute addresses a racial or cultural issue that could benefit from a pragmatic, scholarly, or grassroots focus through its Diversity Challenge conference.

-Presentations should focus on developments in research, professional practice, education, community activities, or activism pertaining to race or ethnic culture and STEM.
+Presentations should focus on developments in research, professional practice, education, community activities, or activism pertaining to race or ethnic culture and surviving, resisting, or healing in our current climate.
 Creative conceptual papers and models are encouraged.
-Our goal is to stimulate dialogue and action with respect to racial or ethnic cultural factors as they pertain to STEM.
-Strongest consideration will be given to proposals that focus directly on the 2018 Diversity Challenge theme, “Making Race and Culture Work in the STEM Era: Bringing All People to the Forefront.”
+Our goal is to stimulate dialogue and action with respect to racial or ethnic cultural factors.
+Strongest consideration given to proposals that focus directly on the 2019 Diversity Challenge theme, “Race, Culture, and WHMP: Survival, Resistance, and Healing in the Current Social Climate.”

 “As a result of attending the conference, my thinking about the ways gender, race and ethnic identity develop among women and girls and its psychological outcomes has deepened in complexity and understanding.”